 If you are interested in being considered for a graduate assistantship, please check the appropriate field on the international application.
 Additionally, the Department of Health has a Graduate Assistant application that needs to be completed by all MPH students interested in a GA positions in the department.
 The GA application is posted on the MPH website.
-Deadlines for this application are posted on the MPH website, please use the link below.
+Deadlines for this application are posted on the MPH website.
+For GA positions outside the department across the university, see Graduate Assistantships section on Page 18.